arangodb/kube-arangodb/docs/user/custom_resource.md

 - `direct` (default) for direct HTTP connections between the 2 data centers.

-### `spec.sync.ssl.keySecretName: string`
+### `spec.sync.tls.caSecretName: string`

-This setting specifies the name of a kubernetes `Secret` that contains a PEM encoded server certificate + private key used for the TLS connections of all ArangoSync master servers.
+This setting specifies the name of a kubernetes `Secret` that contains a standard CA certificate + private key used to sign certificates for individual ArangoSync master servers.

-This is a required setting when `spec.sync.enabled` is `true`.
+When no name is specified, it defaults to `<deployment-name>-sync-ca`.

+If you specify a name of a `Secret` that does not exist, a CA certificate + key is created and stored in a `Secret` with given name.

+The specified `Secret`, must contain the following data fields:

+- `ca.crt` PEM encoded public key of the CA certificate
+- `ca.key` PEM encoded private key of the CA certificate

+### `spec.sync.tls.altNames: []string`

+This setting specifies a list of alternate names that will be added to all generated certificates.
+These names can be DNS names or email addresses.
 The default value is empty.

 ### `spec.sync.monitoring.tokenSecretName: string`